LaunchCodeEducation/liftoff/docs/_sources/modules/assignments/deployment.rst.txt

 **Deploying** your app means setting up a server or service that hosts your app publicly on the Internet.
-Deploying your project is a great way to learn about the deployment process, which is part of every development team’s workflow.
+Deploying your project is a great way to learn about the deployment process, which is part of every development team's workflow.
 It also gives you a way to point potential employers, mentors, and others to a working version of your application.

 How To Deploy Your App